MumboDiscord/spooncraft-docs/proximitychat.markdown

 ## Instructions

 1. Go to [the fabric website](https://fabricmc.net/use/), and click **Download installer (Universal/.JAR).**
-2. Run the fabric installer by double clicking the jar file you just downloaded (close the minecraft launcher while doing this).
+2. Run the fabric installer by double clicking the jar file you just downloaded (close the Minecraft launcher while doing this).
 If it doesn’t open and instead asks you what to open it with, you need to [install java](https://www.java.com/).
 3. Make sure Minecraft Version is set to **1.20.1**, and leave everything else as default, then click install.
 4. Open the Minecraft Launcher, select the **fabric-loader-1.20.1** profile and then launch the game.
 Once the game loads, make sure it says **Minecraft 1.20.1/Fabric** on the bottom left in the main menu, then close the game again.
 5. Download the Simple Voice Chat mod from [here](https://modrinth.com/plugin/simple-voice-chat/version/fabric-1.20.1-2.4.12).